 - John Haggott’s promptbook for the 1944–45 tour

-- Correspondence relating to segregated performances in Texas
+- Correspondence relating to proposed segregated performances in Texas

 - Stage props, including Desdemona’s handkerchief